EI Small Grant Program

 - Developing and/or implementing Open Education Resources (OER)

-- Align with departmental priorities and include a signature of endorsement from the department chair
+- Show clear alignment with departmental priorities and include a signature of endorsement from the department chair.

-- Funds requested to support salary must be used before June 30 of the fiscal year in which they were received, otherwise they will be converted into “Supplies and Expenses” funds.
+- Funds requested to support salary must be used before June 30 of the fiscal year in which they were received, otherwise they will be converted into S&E funds.

 - Fringe is already accounted for and does not need to be included in the request.

-- Funds cannot be used to support project assistant tuition remission.
+- Funds cannot be used to support project and/or research assistants, and the resulting tuition remission.

 Submit a Proposal